 USA | 14.2% |

-The UK is advancing CCS through government-backed industrial cluster plans in Teesside and Humber.
+The UK market is advancing CCS through government-backed industrial cluster plans in Teesside and Humber.
 Carbon capture is central to the country’s net-zero 2050 goal, with BEIS funding helping Drax and Tata Steel retrofit their operations.
 The UK also leads in offshore CO₂ storage licensing in the North Sea.

 Country | CAGR (2025 to 2035) |